NSX Load Balancer Certificate Rotation for WCP/vSphere with Tanzu using NSX-T

 Resolution

-- You need to create an L7 ingress resource which would trigger the creation of L7 Virtual Server and when we rotate the certificate using the below steps, NCP will replace the existing/old certificate.
+Create an L7 ingress resource which will trigger the creation of L7 Virtual Server and when the certificate is rotated using the following steps, NCP will replace the existing/old certificate.

-- If you have an Ingress resource that exists already, you can skip the below steps and go to REPLACE CERT section.
+If you have an Ingress resource that exists already, you can skip the following steps and go to REPLACE CERT section.

 Create Ingress: